-In Freaky Friday, Anna and her mom Tess believe that the other has a simple, charmed life, but a magical body switcheroo teaches them that they judged each other's everyday routine too quickly.
-The same mindset applies to today's habit of seeing someone's social media posts and thinking that they were dealt an easy set of cards.
-Everybody has something, and we shouldn't shame others for their own things not seeming "bad" enough.
+Freaky Friday, Anna and her mom Tess believe each other has a simple, charmed life, but a magical body switcheroo teaches them they judged each other's everyday routine too quickly.
+The same mindset applies to today's habit of seeing someone's social media posts and thinking they were dealt an easy set of cards.
+Everybody has something they're dealing with, so you should treat others with kindness. is streaming on Disney+.
+Freaky Friday 03

-Lesson Learned: No job is worth your sanity.
+Lesson Learned: No job is worth your wellbeing.

-Anne Hathaway's Andy represents so much of us as we leave college and try to find our big breaks in the workforce.
+Anne Hathaway's Andy represents so many young people who leave college and try to find their big breaks in the workforce.
 To establish connections and gain experience, she accepts a job in the fashion magazine industry, even though her true passion lies in covering hard news.
-Meryl Streep's Miranda is the boss from hell, and her demands eventually force Andy to reconsider how she wants her professional life to look.
+Meryl Streep's Miranda Priestly is the boss from hell, and her demands eventually force Andy to reconsider how she wants her professional life to look.
 The movie's ending is the ultimate example of choosing your own worth over living up to others' expectations of you.